emericg/OffloadBuddy/README.md

   * Copy, merge or reencode medias
   * Consult and export shots metadatas
   * Organize your media library
-* Create clips or extract photos from your videos
+* Create short video clips or extract photos from your videos
+* Create timeplapse from videos
 * Assemble photo timelapses into videos
 * GoPro firmware updates